marouabahri/CS-ARF/README.md

 **Make sure to extract the tweet500.arff dataset, and setting -f to its location (pathto), before executing the command.**

 ## Datasets used in the original paper
-The real datasets are compressed and available at the root directory.
+The datasets used in this work are compressed and available at the root directory.